CiprianSpiridon/mumzworld-ratings-and-reviews-service/docs/API.md

 **Performance Notes:**

-This endpoint calculates rating statistics for a product.
+This endpoint retrieves a pre-calculated rating summary for a product.
 The implementation:

-1. Uses a Global Secondary Index (GSI) for efficient product_id lookups
+1. Fetches data directly from a dedicated statistics store (e.g., `ratings_and_review_statistics` DynamoDB table), ensuring very fast responses.
-2. Applies filters directly in the DynamoDB query
+2. The statistics are based on published reviews only.
-3. Only includes published reviews in the calculation
+3. This summary is updated automatically when review statuses change or when published reviews are deleted.
-4. Returns a comprehensive rating summary including average, count, and distribution
+4. If no pre-calculated statistics are found for a product (e.g., it has no published reviews), a default summary with zero counts and average will be returned.

 **Response:**